-Satisfactory dispositions assessment; Completion of all EDTP and EDSP courses with no grade lower than B-; "Pass" in all clinical field work (312, 314, 323, 326, 330, 346); Satisfactory midpoint work sample; Positive recommendation from Elementary Program Committee.
+Satisfactory dispositions assessment; Completion of all EDTP and EDSP courses with no grade lower than B-; "Pass" in all clinical field work (312, 314, 323, 326, 330, 346); Satisfactory mid-point work sample; Positive recommendation from Elementary Program Committee.
+Completed electronic documentation of 200 hours of diverse and approved field experiences.